H. Carl McCall: 2002 campaign for Governor of New York

-In 2002, McCall officially announced his campaign against Republican incumbent George Pataki.
-After his primary opponent, former US Housing Secretary Andrew Cuomo, withdrew from the race, McCall entered the general election as the uncontested Democratic candidate, but lost to Pataki.
-McCall remains New York state's highest-ranking black elected official and first black major party gubernatorial candidate.

-McCall was the favorite of the Democratic establishment, but he faced a tough challenge from Cuomo which almost split the party.
+In 2002, McCall announced his campaign against Republican incumbent Governor George Pataki.
+McCall was the favorite of the Democratic establishment, but he faced a tough challenge from Andrew Cuomo which almost split the party.
 Cuomo proved to be a better fundraiser, and McCall's own campaign war chest was heavily depleted in the primary battle.
 Although McCall himself did not make any negative attacks, his close supporter, US Congressman Charles B. Rangel, stated that the McCall camp would not necessarily endorse Cuomo in the general election should the latter win.
 This backfired as some Italian-Americans interpreted that as racism, and many of Cuomo's supporters refused to unite behind McCall after McCall won the nomination.
 McCall was endorsed by Senator Chuck Schumer.
-While Senator Hillary Clinton did not officially take sides during the primary, she loaned a staffer and a fundraiser to McCall's campaign and she marched by McCall's side at the West Indian American Day parade in New York City, as the Clinton wanted to retain strong African-American support in case she made a president run in the future.
+While Senator Hillary Clinton did not officially take sides during the primary, she loaned a staffer and a fundraiser to McCall's campaign and she marched by McCall's side at the West Indian American Day parade in New York City, as Clinton wanted to retain strong African-American support in case she made a presidential run in the future.
 Cuomo withdrew from the primary race after McCall moved to a double-digit lead in polls.

-Money would prove to be a handicap in the general election, as DNC Chairman Terry McAuliffe stated that he would not channel large sums of money to McCall's campaign unless the gap could be closed with Pataki, which McCall never managed to do.
-In an unusual show of support, conservative radio host Rush Limbaugh urged his listeners to donate to McCall's campaign.
-Limbaugh said the refusal to give the McCall campaign money was a show of racism on the part of the DNC.

-Charles Rangel suggested that Andrew Cuomo's gubernatorial run in 2010 would undo years of work that Cuomo spent rebuilding his standing in the state Democratic Party after his bruising 2002 gubernatorial primary contest against Carl McCall.
-Rangel said "it would be immoral for the white attorney general to challenge New York's first black governor in a primary" with the "inclination for racial polarization in a primary in the state of New York.
-Since we have most African-Americans registered as Democrats, and since you would be making an appeal for Democrats, it would be devastating in my opinion".
-David Paterson, the incumbent and first African-American governor of New York, whom Rangel staunchly supported, fared poorly in polls due to several scandals and later abandoned his campaign re-election.